 Covered with snow-white Superluminova they, together with extra-large Arabic numerals, offer superb legibility making it especially easy to read current time, even in total darkness.

-The watch is powered by the well-known ETA 2836-2 automatic movement that also offers simple calendar functionality.
+The T-Navigator is powered by the well-known ETA 2836-2 automatic movement that also offers simple calendar functionality.

-As you can see, the watch has a wide aperture at 3 o’clock that displays not only date, but also current day of week.
+As you can see, it has a wide aperture at 3 o’clock that displays not only the date but also the current day of week.
 Well, since it is not a full calendar, you will still have to manually correct the calendar five times a year.

 The watch is offered with a sapphire crystal on its top and a transparent back (not sure about the choice of material here, but it is probably a mineral glass) that provides a good view at the turbine blades-shaped winding rotor.
-A nice touch, that, although I suspect that Tissot’s designers were inspired by the last year’s Perrelet Turbine family of watches.
+A nice touch, that, although I suspect that Tissot’s designers were inspired by the last year’s Perrelet Turbine family.

 Buying one of these timekeepers at MSRP of $895 USD probably will not be a good idea: there are lots of more interesting choices in this price range (even an Archimede Pilot H will blow this T-Navigator out of the water at half the price.)